Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L03_Set_Up_Environment.md

 3. Select the **Edit** button.
 You will open the Contoso environment in the **Power Platform Admin center.**

-4. Select only the **Sales app** in the "Choose which applications you want to preinstall" section.

-5. Enter **SalesPractice** for URL if available (or enter a different URL).
+4. Enter **SalesPractice** for Name and URL if available (or enter a different URL).
+We will refer to this environment throughout the labs as the **Practice** environment.

 6. Click **Save**.